Where your money goes

 You’ll always be able to see exactly how much we spend on wages and other running costs in our annual report.

-* Figure based on pre-audited charity accounts that exclude commercial nurseries
+* Figure based on audited 2022/23 charity accounts that exclude subsidiary companies like commercial nurseries

-** In the unlikely event that we raise more money than can be reasonably spent, we use surplus funds to help us respond to other crises.
+** In the unlikely event that we raise more money than can be reasonably spent, we use surplus funds for our general charitable purposes to help us respond to other crises.

 We sometimes also get questions about the practical process of donating.
 Here are some of the most common ones.